rmpurp/ryme/README.md

 2. Compile the frontend and the backend using `npm build-all`.
 3. Put Markdown posts into the posts directory using the format `posts/YYYY/MM/DD/title.md`.

+## Admin Panel (Beta)
+The Admin panel is hosted at /admin and is currently authenticated using HTTP basic authentication (subject to change).
+Change the username and password in the `server/server_config.js` file.
+The admin panel allows you to delete old posts, create new posts, and override posts (by creating a new post with the same date and slug).

 ## Website Structure
 The root of the website shows the most recent 10 days that have posts.
 Permalinks are automatically generated for each post under the url `<root.tld>/YYYY/MM/DD/slug` where `slug` is the filename of the Markdown file without the `.md` extension.
 Each month's post can be found under `<root.tld>/YYYY/MM` and the archive that contains links to all of the month pages is `<root.tld>/archives`.